parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/staking.md

 You can withdraw the rewards you have earned from staking by unstaking them to your token deposit.
 Additionally, you may toggle **Auto Stake Rewards** on to avoid the process of unstaking your rewards.
 After that, you can withdraw the rewards to your account balance.
 Please refer to the section on [Unstaking Your XPLL](#unstaking-your-xpll) and [Withdrawing Your Stakes](#withdrawing-your-stakes) for the required steps.

 ### Can I move my staked XPLL to another validator?
 Yes, you can.
 You will need to *unstake your XPLL tokens* to move them to your token deposit, then *withdraw them to your account balance*.
-You can then *deposit those tokens another validator pool*, then *stake your tokens* with them.
+You can then *deposit those tokens to another validator pool*, then *stake your tokens* with them.

 ### The transaction status is still showing ‘PENDING’.
 Why is my transaction not confirmed yet?